angular/angular/aio/content/guide/service-worker-notifications.md

 <div class="alert is-important">

-  If a corresponding `onActionClick` field does not have a defined `url` then the service worker's registration scope will be used with no path.
+  If an `onActionClick` item does not define a `url`, then the service worker's registration scope will be used.

 </div>

-#### Actions
+### Actions

 Actions offer a way to customize how the user can interact with a notification.